eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

 - `enabled` - (Optional) - Bool - Enabled activates the node-local-dns addon.
+- `external_core_file` - (Optional) - String - ExternalCoreFile is used to provide a complete NodeLocalDNS CoreFile by the user - ignores other provided flags which modify the CoreFile.
 - `image` - (Optional) - String - Image overrides the default docker image used for node-local-dns addon.
 - `local_ip` - (Optional) - String - Local listen IP address.
 It can be any IP in the 169.254.20.0/16 space or any other IP address that can be guaranteed to not collide with any existing IP.
 - `forward_to_kube_dns` - (Optional) - Bool - If enabled, nodelocal dns will use kubedns as a default upstream.